amboxer21/ImageCapture/README.md

 # ImageCapturePy
 A program that captures an image and the geolocation data of any user that attempts to login to your compuper x amount of times.
-The data collected by ImageCapturePy is then E-mailed to the E-mail you specify.
+The data collected by ImageCapturePy is then E-mailed to the address you specify.

 ## [OPTIONS] (Highly configurable)
 >Most options are interchangeable, it's just a matter of what you wish to accomplish!